FOR AGES 3 YEARS TO 18 YEARS

 With the scientific name Paradisaea apoda, the greater bird of paradise belongs to the class Aves (birds) and the genus Paradisaea.

-Greater birds of paradise, Paradisaea apoda, live in woods.
+The greater birds of paradise, Paradisaea apoda, live in the woods.

 The distribution of Paradisaea apoda, or legless bird of paradise, is found in the lowland and hill forests of New Guinea and Indonesia (Aru Islands).

-Knowledge about the social behavior of paradise greater bird is minimal.
+Knowledge about the social behavior of the greater bird of paradise is minimal.
 Generally, they are considered to be solitary birds.
-However, the female birds with maroon brown plumage search for food together with other birds of paradise species.
+However, the female birds with maroon-brown plumage search for food together with other birds of paradise species.

 The female paradise greater bird chooses a male based on the benefits that genetically increase the fitness of their offspring.
-Breeding happens between the months of March and May and later from August to December.
+Breeding happens between March and May and later from August to December.
 The female lays up to around seven eggs in a clutch.

-With a splendid blend of colorful feathers and fabulous flank plumes, the greater bird of paradise, particularly males, are a treats for your eyes.
+With a splendid blend of colorful feathers and fabulous flank plumes, the greater bird of paradise, particularly males, are a treat for your eyes.

 They communicate through dances and calls.
 Their loud wok-wok cries resonate through the woods as they forage around in association with other species.